xaviermignot/xaviermignot.github.io/_drafts/terraform-vs-bicep.md

 Also, it's a personal preference but as both syntax are similar, and Bicep's is strongly inspired by Terraform's, I find Bicep's syntax easier to read, more elegant and minimalistic.

 ### Tooling
+The wide use and open-source (initially at least 😏) nature of Terraform have made the community build many tools over the years: [Checkov](https://www.checkov.io/) or [Terrascan](https://runterrascan.io/) for compliance, [terraform-docs](https://terraform-docs.io/) for generating module documentation, [Infracost](https://www.infracost.io/) for FinOps, and even [Carbonifer](https://carbonifer.io/) to estimate the carbon footprint of your changes !

+As Bicep is Azure-only, less tools have been built around its usage.
+I have already used [Template Analyzer](https://github.com/Azure/template-analyzer) who works for ARM templates and Bicep files.
+Also Bicep comes with a built-in [linter](https://learn.microsoft.com/en-us/azure/azure-resource-manager/bicep/linter) who checks for best practices and coding standard violations at compile time and while editing in VS Code.

 ### Support of new Azure services or features at launch
+This is something that comes often when comparing Terraform and Bicep: if you want first day support for new services and features, you better have to use Bicep over Terraform.
+This make sense as Bicep calls directly the ARM API, and Terraform requires its azurerm provider to be updated accordingly.
+The best example of this is Azure Container Apps, their support in the Terraform provider took weeks after the GA (General Availability) of the service.

 ## Wrapping up